Speaker 04.24.25

 Amanda Halter is exceptional when it comes to integrating her advice with our broader business objectives.
 She is a trusted advisor, whose recommendations are confidently accepted by both our legal team and our commercial teams.

-Amanda Halter is managing partner of the firm’s Houston office, a national authority on environmental & natural resources law and policy, leader of Pillsbury’s multidisciplinary Crisis Management Focus team, and co-leader of the firm’s award-winning COVID-19 Response team.
+Amanda Halter is managing partner of the firm’s Houston office, a national authority on environmental and natural resources law and policy, and co-leader of Pillsbury’s multidisciplinary Minerals, Metals and Material Supply Chains and Canada practice teams.

-Amanda represents domestic and global industrial clients on complex U.S. regulatory and environmental liability matters and effective strategies for managing legal, financial and reputational risks in the United States.
-With extensive experience in environmental regulation, litigation and public policy, Amanda negotiates compliance and entitlement conditions, advises on environmental liability management, transactional and business transformation opportunities, effective stakeholder and political engagement, and regarding corporate sustainability and climate reporting and disclosures.
+Amanda represents domestic and global industrial clients on complex regulatory and environmental liability matters and effective strategies for managing legal, financial and reputational risks in the United States.
+With extensive experience in environmental regulation, litigation and public policy, Amanda advises on environmental liability management, transactional and business transformation opportunities, effective stakeholder and political engagement, as well as corporate sustainability and climate strategy, risk management, reporting and disclosures.
 Amanda believes deeply in—and delivers on—the power of dynamic collaborations to maximally access and leverage the full scope of the firm’s resources to bring innovative, efficient and value-driven advice and approaches to support our clients’ objectives.

 View More

-Amanda frequently speaks or writes on emerging environmental and natural resource issues and developments, with topics varying from climate change to natural resource damages to per- and polyfluoroalkyl substances (PFAS) and biodiversity, among others.
-She has been quoted in or highlighted for her work in the media by outlets such as the Wall Street Journal, Law360, Dow Jones Institutional News and Texas Lawyer, to name a few.
+Amanda frequently speaks or writes on emerging environmental and natural resource issues and developments, with topics varying from Superfund to climate change, to natural resource damages, to per- and polyfluoroalkyl substances (PFAS) and biodiversity, among others.
+She has been quoted in or highlighted for her work in the media by outlets, such as the Wall Street Journal, Law360, Dow Jones Institutional News and Texas Lawyer, to name a few.

 View More